 The NWS Project is a joint venture between six major international companies.
 It is one of the world’s largest liquefied natural gas (LNG) producers, supplying oil and gas to Australian and international markets from huge offshore gas and condensate fields in the Carnarvon Basin off the north-west coast of Australia.

-For more than 28 years, the NWS Project has been Western Australia’s largest producer of domestic gas, currently providing the majority of total State production.
+For 29 years, the NWS Project has been Western Australia’s largest producer of domestic gas, currently providing the majority of total State production.

 The NWS Project also produces liquefied petroleum gas (LPG), oil and condensate – a light crude oil – for international energy markets.

 Through the NWS Project’s operations and development, thousands of jobs are created and about A$800 million annually is directly injected into Australian businesses.

 ||1984 - natural gas for West Australian market|

 1989 - LNG Train 1 (2.5 million tonnes a year)